Mobile apps for business. Do you need one?

 If you consider the notion above a generalization, look from a different angle: all these Top 20 apps are social media, popular entertainment, messaging, e-commerce, shopping or games.
 And, in most cases, they rely heavily on branding.
 Google, Facebook, Amazon, even the unlisted H&M or Rossmann (they have their e-commerce apps too) - they have been here for years.

-What you won't find on this list is your local steakhouse, pizza spot or a car workshop.
+What you won't find on this list is your local steakhouse, pizza spot or car workshop.
 As well as thousands of other day-to-day businesses.
-Neither App Store, nor Google Play are the most convenient places to attract people who know nothing about your business.
+Neither App Store, nor Google Play is the most convenient place to attract people who know nothing about your business.
 They usually follow a different path.